 Reagents for mycoplasma-free working

-Mycoplasmas may long remain undiscovered owing to their lack of macroscopic effect.
-In routine work with antibiotics in particular, mycoplasma contamination by laboratory staff may go undetected for a long time since contamination with other bacteria is selectively suppressed by the addition of antibiotics while the mycoplasmas introduced at the same time can multiply unhindered.
+Mycoplasmas may long remain undiscovered owing to their lack of macroscopic effects.
+In routine work with standard antibiotics in particular, mycoplasma contamination by laboratory staff may go undetected for a long time since contamination with other bacteria is selectively suppressed by the addition of antibiotics while the mycoplasmas introduced at the same time can multiply unhindered.